-When you install Print Wizard, you will see the Print Wizard shortcut on your desktop.
-This program is the Print Wizard User Interface program (PwUI), and is the main program for setting up and manually running Print Wizard and its support programs.
+When you install Print Wizard, you will see just one Print Wizard shortcut on your desktop.
+This program is the Print Wizard User Interface program (PWUI).
+PWUI is used for two primary purposes: 1) configuring Print Wizard operations, and 2) manually running Print Wizard to print, fax, or make a PDF from a file.

-Once installed, you can start using Print Wizard by simply dragging and dropping a file to print onto the desktop shortcut.
+Once installed, you can start using Print Wizard by simply dragging and dropping a file to print onto the desktop shortcut for PWUI.
 With everything set for defaults, the file should print on your default printer with no other options necessary.

-However, you may want to set up the various options in Print Wizard to handle your specific needs.
-To do this you will want to set up faxing, emailing, "print profiles" and "print services" matching your specific requirements.
+However, you will probably want to set up the various options in Print Wizard to handle your specific needs.
+To do this you will want to set up faxing, emailing, "print profiles" and "print services" to match your specific requirements.
 All of this is done through the Print Wizard User Interface.